Fulgione-group/ParaMask_Analysis/Simulations/README.md

 <br />
 ## Simulation using SeDuS

 All steps in simulations with random mating and inbreeding are summarized in the the Pipeline_sim_HW.sh and Pipeline_sim_Selfing.sh scripts respectively.
-The pipelines use ids for replicates, such you can run a full simulation for a single replicate.
+The pipelines use ids for replicates, such that a full simulation is performed for a single replicate.
 The most important steps of the Pipeline are explained here:
 <br />
 ### SeDus_simSC_var.sh and SeDus_simSV_var.sh
 These scripts dynamically run SeDuS with a sequence length as input (SV_length.txt and SC_length.txt).
 SeDus then performs forward simulations.
 The SeDuS binaries need to be placed in the same folder, where you want to generate the data.
 In the Pipeline scripts later referred to "PATH_TO_SEDUS_OUTPUT_DIR"